 - Strengthening linkages with Government agencies, NGOs, policymakers and the general public with a view to providing employment opportunities for students and enriching the database in research in all fields.

-- Influence and develop policies to advocate for individuals, families and communities to achieve empowerment facilitate sustainable futures.
+- Influence and develop policies to advocate for individuals, families and communities to achieve empowerment and facilitate sustainable futures.

 - Furthering community, national and world conditions favourable to family and community living.